-Class 2 - Works below the natural ground surface; Works by which the watertable is likely to be lowered."
+Class 2 -Works below the natural ground surface; Works by which the watertable is likely to be lowered."

-The Geotechnical Investigation (Appendix D) provides an understanding of the soil subsurface conditions.
-Given Council intends to utilise screw-piling method for the installation of the light poles, no excavation will be undertaken.
+The Geotechnical Investigation (Appendix D) provides an understanding of the soil sub-surface conditions.
+Given that Council intends to utilise screw-piling method for the installation of the light poles and blockwork piers on compacted ground as the foundation of the amenities building, no additional excavation will be undertaken.
 Where excavation deeper than 0.5 metres below ground surface may be needed due to revised construction method, an Acid Sulphate Soils Management Plan is required to be prepared by Council in accordance with the Acid Sulphate Soils Manual, as per Cl.6.1(3) of the LEP 2013 below: